TylorMayfield/manifold/README.md

-# Manifold - Data Integration Platform
+# LorSync - Data Integration Platform

 A powerful, context-agnostic desktop application for data integration and consolidation built with Next.js and Electron.
 Features a stunning glassmorphic design and comprehensive logging system.